Guillermo O'Donnell: Biography

 During his career, O'Donnell played a leadership role in many professional associations.
 He served as president of the International Political Science Association (IPSA) from 1988 to 1991, and was vice-president of the American Political Science Association (APSA) in 1999–2000.
 He also held many short term appointment at universities around the world.
 He was a visiting professor at the University of Michigan in 1973-74; the Facultad Latinoamericana de Ciencias Sociales (FLASCO), in Buenos Aires, in 1978-79; the University of California, Berkeley, in 1982; the Centro de Estudios Avanzados en Ciencias Sociales, at the Instituto Juan March, in Madrid, in 1997; the University of Cambridge, where he was the Simon Bolivar Distinguished Visiting Professor in 2002-03; and the University of Oxford, where he was Senior Visiting Fellow in Politics at Nuffield College in 2003-04 and John G. Winant Visiting Professorship of American Government in 2007-08.
 He also was a Fellow at the Center for Advanced Study in the Behavioral Sciences (Stanford, California) in 2001-2002.

 He bridged the worlds of academia and politics, working with the United Nations Development Programme (UNDP) during the 2000s, collaborating with Dante Caputo and Gerardo Munck in the preparation of the United Nations Development Programme’s report Democracy in Latin America.
 Toward a Citizens’ Democracy (2004), and a follow-up text, Democracia/Estado/Ciudadanía.
 Hacia un Estado de y para la democracia en América Latina (2008).
 O'Donnell also was a member of the Advisory Board of the United Nations Democracy Fund and a member of the scientific committee of Fundación IDEAS, Spain's Socialist Party's think-tank.

 O'Donnell returned to his native Buenos Aires in 2009.
 There he continued to be active on the local academic scene.
 He joined the Escuela de Política y Gobierno, at the National University of General San Martín (Universidad Nacional de San Martín [UNSAM[), his last professional affiliation.
 At UNSAM O'Donnell founded the Centro de Investigaciones sobre el Estado y la Democracia en América Latina (CIEDAL), in 2010.
 In 2011, he was diagnosed with cancer and, after a four month battle, he died on November 29, 2011, at the age of 75.
 A public wake was held in the legislative building of the City of Buenos Aires, and his remains were buried in the Recoleta Cemetery.

-He is survived by his wife, Gabriela Ippolito-O'Donnell.
+He is survived by his wife, Gabriela Ippolito-O'Donnell, and his daughter, María O'Donnell.